jemin777/JSTARTutorial.github.io/README.md

 JSTAR(J*) is a Programming Language which is focused on Remote webapplication in the areas of webdesign, websites construction, Good Security towards Webpage ,and which is invented in java and C#.

+ But  jstar-remotewebapplication   server   is  invented  in   Dotweb3.0  programming language  not  in  java  and  C#.

 Definition
 ===========